cmkobel/CompareM2/README.md

 ### 1. Preliminary Setup

-* Decide where you want to install assemblycomparator2
+* Set the base directory for assemblycomparator2.
+You can change it to anything you'd like.
    ```
    ASSCOM2_BASE=~/assemblycomparator2